alissatroiano/Dash/README.md

 ### Features Left to Implement

-- A 'Grocery List' page - Allows users to create grocery lists, by having them create a checklist and manage/update it accordingly.
+- A 'Profile' page - Allows users to upload an imnage, view content they have created and change their username and/or password.

 ### Database Design